 - Diastasis Recti repair (See Panniculectomy coverage policy)

 - Earlobe repair, except in the event of acute, traumatic injury.

 - Electrolysis or laser hair removal (including treatment of pseudofolliculitis barbae).

-- Face lifts (rhytidectomy) or other related procedures to remove wrinkles or diminish the aging process
+- Facelifts (rhytidectomy) or other related procedures to remove wrinkles or diminish the ageing process

 - Fat grafts to any area unless performed as an integral part of another covered procedure